KryptoKiosk/Blockchain-Network/README.md

-Creator and Main Maintainer Ben Delphin.
-Manger of Cyber security, IT and data communications for KryptoKiosk
+Creator/Builder and Main Maintainer Benjamin James Delphin.
+Manger of Cyber security, IT and data communications for KryptoKiosk© 2017

 # Create and Deploy the KryptoKiosk Blockchain Network using Hyperledger Fabric SDK Java